- Discover Fishes & Sharks

 Sawfishes inhabit all coastal tropical and subtropical waters, including estuaries and river systems.

-There are seven recognized species living worldwide today with some species that appear very similar to each other.
+There are five recognized species living worldwide today with some species that appear very similar to each other.

 However, this group of elasmobranchs is currently under taxonomic review, and the total number of species may decrease in the near future.
 The sawfishes are represented by the genera Pristis and Anoxypristis.